dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

 - Add all FC array ports zoned to the ESX/ESXis to a port group where the cluster is hosted .

-- Add initiators from all ESX/ESXis to a host(initiator group) where the cluster is hosted.
+- Add initiators from all ESX/ESXis to a host(initiator group)/host group(cascaded initiator group) where the cluster is hosted.
 - Create a secret which contains vCenter privileges.
 Follow the steps [here](#support-for-auto-rdm-for-vsphere-over-fc) to create the same.

+>Note: Hostgroups support with vSphere environment will be only available on csm-operator.

 #### Linux multipathing requirements